-Each embroidery design can have up to 8 thread colors.
+Each custom embroidery design can have up to eight thread colors.
 Pantone Color matching is not possible, but we will come as close as possible to your requested color.
-Embroidery threads have a sheen that is quite unique making it difficult to match them to colors on paper.
+Threads have a sheen that is quite unique making it difficult to match them to colors on paper.
 But we’ll try, and we’ll come really close!

 STOCK EMBROIDERY DESIGNS

-We also offer stock embroidery designs.
-There are thousands – and they cover every sport, holiday, animal and event you can think of.
+We also offer stock designs.
+There are thousands — and they cover every sport, holiday, animal, and event you can think of.
 You can browse the catalog in our showroom or ask, and we’ll help you find it, or create it for you!

 Examples of our work can be found under the Quote Request to the right of this page.